PetrCala/MAIVE/R/README.md

 standard errors and no weights.
 Cluster SE, wild bootstrap and Anderson-Rubin confidence interval.
 However, the user can adjust:

 - The meta-analysis method (PET, PEESE, PET-PEESE, EK).
-- The weighting (no weights, inverse-variance weights, or MAIVE-adjusted weights).
+- The weighting (no weights, inverse-variance weights, MAIVE-adjusted weights, or study weights).
 - Instrumentation of standard errors (yes or no).
 - Accounting for study-level correlation (none, fixed effects, cluster-robust methods, or fixed effects and cluster-robust methods).
 - SE estimator (CR0 (Huber–White), CR1 (Standard empirical correction), CR2 (Bias-reduced estimator) , wild bootstrap)